 Editor’s Note: This article was originally published on August 10, 2020.
-It has been updated to include new guidance provided by the Department of Education.
+It has been updated to include new guidance on student loan forgiveness provided by the Department of Education.

 The Coronavirus pandemic has caused the federal government to take unprecedented steps to help borrowers manage their debt.

 As part of the economic relief during Covid-19, student loan payments and interest have been paused for most federal student loans.